sadighian/crypto-rl/README.md

 As of September 7th, 2018.

 ## 1. Purpose
-To record full limit order book and trade tick data from **GDAX** and **Bitfinex** into an Arctic Tickstore database (i.e., MongoDB) to perform reinforcement learning research.
+The purpose of this application is to record full limit order book and trade tick data from **GDAX** and **Bitfinex** into an Arctic Tickstore database (i.e., MongoDB) to perform reinforcement learning research.

 There are multiple branches of this project, each with a different implementation pattern for persisting data:
  - **FULL** branch is intended to be the foundation of a fully automated trading system (i.e., process-thread /